-Typography is a second language communicating on a subtler level beyond your actual words.
+Typography is like a second language communicating on a subtler level beyond your actual words.
 The actual content is what you say, but typography is the first impression of how you say it.

-Levels of hierarchy
+Levels of typographic hierarchy

 As we described in Web UI Best Practices, typographic hierarchy is a subset within visual hierarchy.
 Typographic hierarchy arranges lettering so that important words stand out easily to readers who are scanning for information.